elandmannEI/ecomprotight/README.md

 **Magento admin theme development links**

-Here are some helpful linkns if you are interested in modifying or extending this theme.
+Here are some helpful links if you are interested in modifying or extending this theme.

 [Create an Admin theme](https://devdocs.magento.com/guides/v2.4/frontend-dev-guide/themes/admin_theme_create.html)